Harvard Extension Courses in Environmental Studies

 Paul Ormond MS, Efficiency Engineer, Massachusetts Department of Energy Resources

-We can decarbonize the building sector within the next few decades.
-This can be accomplished with a combination of better buildings, such as Passivehouse, and a renewably powered grid.
+It is within reach to decarbonize the building sector within the next few decades.
+This can be accomplished with a combination of better buildings (such as Passive House), electrification, and a renewably-powered electrical grid.
 Buildings can also be built with their own on-site renewables to create a net zero energy building.
-This course provides a comprehensive exploration of our greening grid, zero energy buildings, and Passivehouse buildings.
+This course provides a comprehensive exploration of our greening grid, zero energy buildings, and Passive House buildings.
 Topics include grid fundamentals, building energy dynamics, emissions profiles, renewable systems, energy economics, passive architecture, energy budgets, site and source energy, policy, codes, financing, and incentive structures.
-A variety of assignments, projects, and teaching tools are used in this course.
-These include analysis assignments, a team pitch, weekly report-outs, a textbook and numerous references, live guest speakers, and a guest speaker library.
+A variety of assignments, projects, and teaching tools are used in this course, including analysis assignments, a team pitch, weekly report-outs, a textbook and numerous references, live guest speakers, and a guest speaker library.

 Sustainable Cities

 More than half of the world's population (54 percent according to the World Health Organization) live in urban areas, and this share is expected to grow in the future (65 percent by 2050 according to the United Nations).
 However, urban life is currently far from sustainable due to inequality, poverty, poor air quality, high risk of natural disasters and climate change, and lack of access to energy, water, and waste treatment.
 Faced with these challenges, member countries of the United Nations adopted in 2015 an agenda for 2030, the Sustainable Development Goals (SDG), with one of these goals focused on "making cities and human settlements inclusive, safe, resilient and sustainable."
 Therefore, the future of urban societies, and thus of most of the world's population, depends on our ability to design, build, and run cities in a sustainable manner.
 This course aims at contributing to this goal by surveying the scientific principles of sustainability at the urban level, exploring cities and their metabolism as systems of systems.
 It covers the main challenges that cities of every size are facing: governance, inclusive urban economic development, national/regional development planning, safety, citizen participation, risk and vulnerability reduction, air quality, resource efficiency, and access to universal basic services, housing, and infrastructures.
-By paying attention to the contextual factors in which these challenges play out for different types of cities, students not only gain a general understanding of the key dimensions of urban sustainability, but they also learn tools to further analyze and tackle urban sustainability challenges.
-Some of the tools presented are life cycle assessment, social impact assessment, cost-benefit analysis, multi-criteria decision making, and urban indicators.
-Special attention is also paid to fundamental governance aspects in cities, such as the need to create partnerships and establish radical collaborations between diverse stakeholders to foster urban transformations.
+By paying attention to the contextual factors in which these challenges play out for different types of cities, students not only gain a general understanding of the key dimensions of urban sustainability, but they also learn fundamental governance aspects in cities, such as the need to create partnerships and establish radical collaborations between diverse stakeholders to foster urban transformations.

 ENVR E-119e Section 1 (25775)